Khadalicioso/Khadalicioso/README.md

 ###

-<h3 align="center">Frontend Developer, Aspiring Backend Developer</h3>

-###

-<p align="center">I'm a skilled frontend developer with a passion for crafting intuitive and visually appealing user interfaces.
-I'm also eager to expand my skill set into backend development, building the robust foundations that power exceptional web applications.</p>
+<h3 align="center">I'm a skilled frontend developer with a passion for crafting intuitive and visually appealing user interfaces.
+I'm also eager to expand my skill set into backend development, building the robust foundations that power exceptional web applications.</h3>

 ###